MobyDickDick/TinyLanguage/docs/backend_feature_matrix.md

 - [ ] Python interop
   - [ ] Define a C/LLVM FFI bridge for Python interop APIs.
   - [ ] Stabilize argument conversion and reference lifetime management.

+### Closed tasks

+- [x] Heap operations
+  - [x] Implement `new`, `heap_get`, `heap_set`, and `delete` in the native VM runtime.
+  - [x] Add runtime safety checks for double-free and out-of-bounds access.
+  - [x] Extend native IR lowering to emit heap operations with typed offsets.
+- [x] Array literals
+  - [x] Represent array literals in native IR and lower them in the VM interpreter loop.
+  - [x] Add bounds checking and length metadata in the runtime heap model.
+  - [x] Wire array operations into standard library helpers (where applicable).
+  - [x] Add `null` lowering and a runtime sentinel representation.
+  - [x] Support non-numeric variables and assignments beyond the numeric subset.